skupperproject/skewer/example/README.md

 ## Summary

-A summary
+More summary

 ## Next steps

+Check out the other [examples][examples] on the Skupper website.

-Some next steps
+More steps

 ## About this example